 I was very blessed to attend a classical Christian school throughout Junior High and High School, and so I had the privilege to study thinkers like Plato, Aquinas, and Luther.
 My high school experience was incredibly formative in my life, and it led me to study philosophy at Northwest University, where I graduated with a B.A. in Religion and Philosophy.
 I earned an M.A. in Theology from Gordon-Conwell Theological Seminary, and I’m currently working on a Ph.D. in theology from the University of Aberdeen.
 My thesis is on the topic of friendship in Aristotle and Dietrich Bonhoeffer.

 I am a passionate follower of Jesus, and I want to bring every thought captive in obedience to Christ.
-I am very happily married to the love of my life, and I have three wonderful children.
+I am very happily married to the love of my life, and I have four wonderful children.